Brazil awards $9 billion of airport deals, prepping Rio for Olympics

 The concessions, in Rio de Janeiro and Belo Horizonte, mean private operators will be running the international airports in both World Cup host cities next year, but there will be little time for their investments ahead of the tournament in June.

-Local contractors and foreign airport operators won the two concessions for a combined 20.8 billion reais, paying a premium of more than 250 percent over minimum bids as they hope to cash in on a recent boom in Brazilian air travel.
+Local contractors and foreign airport operators won the two concessions for a combined 20.8 billion reais ($9 billion), paying a premium of more than 250 percent over minimum bids as they hope to cash in on a recent boom in Brazilian air travel.

+It was a welcome victory for President Dilma Rousseff, who has struggled to restore credibility with the private sector as economic growth slumps and investors complain of a heavy-handed approach to concessions in the power industry and elsewhere.

+"The result of the auction was exceptional.
+It proves the country is on steady footing and it's attracting great interest from foreign investors," said Wellington Moreira Franco, Rousseff's civil aviation secretary.

 Brazilian conglomerate Odebrecht and Singapore's Changi Airport Group will have two years to expand Rio's Galeão airport before the city hosts the 2016 Olympics, sprucing up an underwhelming international gateway to Brazil's postcard city.